Recall Lights

 Patrolman found quickly

 The switchboard is so constructed that Ms. Little can call on either the entire district, or any quarter section required.
-Demonstrating the efficiency of the system yesterday she threw the switch calling the entire district.
+Demonstrating the efficiency of the system yesterday, she threw the switch, calling the entire district.
 In 20 seconds, 13 patrolmen answered.
 Others quickly followed until every man in the district had answered.
 The last man answered within four minutes.

-With this system installed in the Seven or Eight Station Houses of the time, a Central Bureau was expected to had been established at Police Headquarters from which information could be broadcast to the District Headquarters simultaneously.
+With this system installed in the Seven or Eight Station Houses of the time, a Central Bureau was expected to have been established at Police Headquarters from which information could be broadcast to the District Headquarters simultaneously.

 This is important because around the time the Recall System was being developed; Gaither was struggling to have a “Uniform Traffic Light System,” recognized nationwide.
 He wanted one standard system with three colors, Red, Amber, and Green.
 We know he didn’t want, Red or Green used in his Recall System.
 In fact, the only reason Amber would have even been considered was the Amber used on the Recall System, and the Amber used in the Traffic Light system were two very different colors.
 The Amber on the Recall System has often been described as Brown, while the Amber of a Traffic Light is frequently defined as Yellow.